Arnaud Giovaninetti

 Arnaud Giovaninetti (3 July 1967 – 25 January 2018) was a French actor.

 His father Reynald was a composer.
 Born in Amiens in 1967, Arnaud Giovaninetti was raised in Amiens and attended the Conservatoire à rayonnement régional de Marseille and CNSAD.
 He was married to actress Judith d'Aleazzo.
 In 1988, Giovaninetti was awarded the Louis Jouvet Prize.
-He died at the age of 50 on 25 January 2018.
+He died at the age of 50 on 24/25 January 2018.
+Cause of death was initially reported to be a heart attack, but may also have been suicide.
+His passing was a "shock" to actress Cécile Bois who starred in Candace Renoir with him.